barty-s/women-who-skateboard-vigo/README.md

 ### Deployment

-- VS Code - Firstly, I used the CI template on GitHub as I was planning to use CodeAnywhere.
+- VS Code: Firstly, I used the CI template on GitHub as I was planning to use CodeAnywhere.
 But I had issues with the CodeAnywhere site so I chose to use VS Code as the editor for this site as I was already familiar with the programme.

-I created the file on my desktop and then opened it in the VS Code programme.
-There I added the HTML files and assets folder.
+1. I created the file on my desktop and
+2. I then opened it in the VS Code desktop programme.
+3. Then I added the HTML files and assets folder.

 - GitHub Desktop application - I used this application to commit and then push changes to the GitHub repo.

-- GitHub pages - I used this feature to deploy the site.
-The page was delpoyed by clicking on settings, then pages, and then deploy from branch.
+- GitHub pages for deployment

+1. click on Settings
+2. click on Pages
+3. click deploy from branch.

 Everytime I pushed any changes, GitHub pages was not able to automatically update the repo so I had to manually update it by clicking on the 'Last deployed' link on the Pages page.
 And then clicking on 'Re-run all jobs' on the Actions page.

 The live link can be found here: https://barty-s.github.io/women-who-skateboard-vigo/

-- To clone the repo: On GitHub click on the green <> Code button, then in the dropdown menu select Local and copy the url for the repository.
-Create a file on your desktop and right click to open with code, ie VS Code, your local environment.
-On the welcome page select the option Clone Git Repo and paste the URL.
-Then save it to the folder you created on your desktop.
+- To clone the repo:

+1. On GitHub click on the green <> Code button,
+2. In the dropdown menu select Local and copy the url for the repository.
+3. Create a file on your desktop and right click to open with code, ie VS Code, your local environment.
+4. On the welcome page select the option Clone Git Repo and paste the URL.
+5. Save it to the folder you created on your desktop.

 ### Credits